-While Americans across the country are occupying Wall Street, unemployed Californians—many who have lost their homes from shoddy, unethical mortgages written by BofA – are making BofA wealthier every time they swipe their EDD debit cards.
+While Americans across the country were occupying Wall Street, unemployed Californians—many of whom have lost their homes from shoddy, unethical mortgages written by Bank of America—were making that same bank wealthier every time they swipe their EDD debit cards.

-And while Bank of America did not pay California for the contract or vice versa, Bank of America makes $408,000 in convenience fees if every Californian on unemployment swipes their debit card just once or pays one bill via the internet with their EDD Visa debit card.
-Two swipes and BofA makes $816,000 in convenience fees; three swipes and BofA makes over $1.2 million dollars in convenience fees.
-How convenient.
+And while Bank of America did not pay California for the contract or vice versa, the bank makes $408,000 in convenience fees if every Californian on unemployment swipes their debit card just once or pays one bill via the internet with their EDD Visa debit card.
+Two swipes each and BofA makes $816,000 in convenience fees; three swipes and BofA makes over $1.2 million dollars in convenience fees.
+How convenient indeed!

 These figures do not include fraud loss recovery charges or Californians who are on state disability and paid family leave.
-It only includes the 1.7 million Californians who are, conveniently, unemployed.
+It only includes the 1.7 million Californians who are unemployed.
+Nice one, BofA.

-How to Use Your EDD Debit Card To Pi** off Bank of America:
+How to Use Your EDD Debit Card to Piss Off Bank of America

-There are two choices to activate your EDD debit card, either by phone or via internet.
+There are two choices to activate your EDD debit card, either by phone or online.
 Use the phone.
 If you activate the EDD debit card via the internet, there is a long list of personal information gathering in order to attempt to gain you as a customer.

 Make sure to give a firm, unpleasant “no” when the BofA teller asks you if you would like to open up a checking or savings account.
 If you are tempted, keep in mind that due to the recent cap in convenience fees from 44 to 24 cents, BofA plans to recoup its losses by charging their customers a $5 monthly service charge fee for those who use their debit cards.

-Take your money to your financial institution and deposit it.
+Take your money to your financial institution and deposit it there.

 Access your account and input your financial institution information.
-You can choose to set up automatic transfers, which still takes up to 2-3 days so, if possible, try to drive to a BofA branch and take out the cash immediately.
+You can choose to set up automatic transfers, which still takes up to two or three days.
+So, if possible, try to drive to a BofA branch and take out the cash immediately.